Sunday, February 25, 2024

 The first 4 km of the course that winds around Great Glen Trails will be skate groomed in the middle with one classic track set on the outside edge.
 The Auto Road will be flat groomed; there will not be classic tracks set on the Auto Road.

-- Post-race nosh and refreshments provided by our kitchen and Moat Brewery
+- Post-race nosh and refreshments provided by the Spicy Spoke food truck and Moat Brewery